pip-templates/pip-services-beacons-node/README.md

 ## Contract

-The logical contract of the microservice is presented below.
+The contract of the microservice is presented below.

 ```javascript
 export class BeaconV1 implements IStringIdentifiable {